Huan-Cao/Huan-Cao.github.io/_pages/openings.md

 author_profile: false
 ---

-Our laboratory is a collaborative, forward-thinking, and energetic research group at Sun Yat-sen University.
+Our laboratory is a collaborative, inclusive, and energetic research group at Sun Yat-sen University.
 We turn scientific curiosity into an adventure in quantum information science, dedicated to chasing both fundamental physics and advancing photonic quantum technology.